-If your tastes require something beyond a grassy flavor, make sure to choose all-natural flavors like essential oils.
-Most people start with the basic and pleasing flavors like mint or citrus before moving to vanilla, berry, or coconut.
+If your tastes require something beyond a grassy flavour, make sure to choose all-natural flavours like essential oils.
+Most people start with the basic and pleasing flavours like mint or citrus before moving to vanilla, berry, or coconut.

 Additionally, you should also check for any potential allergens that are often included in the casing of CBD products.

 8. CBD Products Need to Be Properly Packaged

 The packaging is an essential aspect of nearly every product in the market.
 However, it’s even more critical for CBD products as the compounds of hemp are incredibly fragile.
 For this reason, the packaging should be designed to preserve the purity and potency of the CBD product for as long as possible.